jackiehjm/stx-builds/docs/2023_stx_on_arm_status.md

     * [Todo] Verify all deployment configurations on baremetal servers.
     * [Todo] contribute 6 servers to the community and setup the CICD workflow.

-Notes: POC level means that there are many hardcodes and workarounds
+Notes: POC level means that there are many hardcodes and workarounds, not good for upstream

 ## Development summary